griffpatch/CPCYorkPP/pages/prayer.md

 + **Up & Coming Prayer Events across our City**
   + The Gathering at the YHoP: Join with other churches across our city to pray and worship (http://www.yhop.co.uk/)
-  + The BURN: Join with other churches across our city to pray and worship (BURN website)
+  + The BURN: Join with other churches across our city to pray and worship (https://www.facebook.com/BurnYork/)
+  + St Bede's PDS Course (Contact Geraldine Casswell)